samadalipatel/Trump-Twitter-Analysis/README.md

 # Trump-Twitter-Analysis
-The purpose of this workbook was to analyzing the text data of Trump's tweets from November 7th, 2016 (the day before the election) until now.
+The purpose of this workbook was to analyze the text data of Trump's tweets from November 7th, 2016 (the day before the election) until now.

 # Major Conclusions
 There has been much reported about Trump's television habits, even in the White House - most notably that he spends a significant portion of each day watching primetime news about himself.
 This data, along with other sources, can verify those reports.